International Higher Education MEd

 Program Structure

-The international higher ed MEd is a part-time program designed to be completed in two years, including summers.
-Courses are completed in an asynchronous (self-paced), online format, with the exception of two study abroad courses that take place in person at Loyola's John Felice Rome Center and in Mexico.
+The International Higher Education MEd is a part-time program designed to be completed in two years, including summers.
+Courses are completed in an asynchronous (self-paced), online format, with the exception of a study abroad course that takes place in-person at Loyola's John Felice Rome Center in Rome, Italy.

 Why Choose Loyola for Your International Higher Education Degree?